Php93/Teologia.ge/README.md

 # Teologia.ge

 A site for reading articles, with search and filter capabilities.
-Many resources available such as hymns, e-books and courses
+Many resources available such as hymns, e-books and courses in Georgian.

 ![plot](https://raw.githubusercontent.com/Php93/Teologia.ge/main/hero.png)